toulbar2/toulbar2/docs/source/examples/tuto_sudoku_pytb2.rst

    pip install pytoulbar2

 We first create a `CFN <pytb2-CFN_>`_ object.
 CFN, which stands for Cost Function Network, is the main object that is manipulated in pytoulbar2.
-It represent a problem to solve expressed as a network of cost function, i.e a set of variables that are connected to each other through discret cost functions (or constraints).
+It represents a problem to solve expressed as a network of cost functions, i.e a set of variables that are connected to each other through discrete cost functions (or constraints).

-As ToulBar2 is an optimization framework, an optional upper bound can be provided to the cfn object in order to exclude any solution which value exceed this bound.
+As ToulBar2 is an optimization framework, an optional upper bound can be provided to the CFN object in order to exclude any solution whose value exceeds this bound.
-In the case of a sudoku puzzle, since the problem does not contain a numerical objective, an upper bound of 1 can be chosen.
+In the case of a Sudoku puzzle, since the problem does not contain a numerical objective, an upper bound of 1 can be chosen.

 .. _pytb2-CFN: ../ref/ref_python.html#pytoulbar2.CFN